-Condition History – An underwriter reviews every aspect of your parkinsonism including your symptoms, severity of symptoms, and changes in symptoms when assessing your insurance rating.
+- Condition History: an underwriter reviews every aspect of your parkinsonism including your symptoms, severity of symptoms, and changes in symptoms when assessing your insurance rating.

 Work hard to maintain your daily activities, exercise on a regular basis, and make your home a safer place to live for someone with a movement disorder.

-The majority of those with parkinsonism qualify for traditional life insurance.
+The majority of those with Parkinsonism qualify for traditional life insurance.
 However, it’s important to apply to companies with a history of insuring high risk clients.

 Those with non-progressive symptoms of parkinsonism receive the best rates.
-You can expect to receive a Standard rating if you don’t have any other health problems.
+You can expect to receive a Standard rating, if you don’t have any other health problems.